-How An Artist, A Toy Maker, A College Student Use Their Skills To Fight The Pandemic
+How An Artist, A Toy-Maker, A College Student Use Their Skills To Fight The Pandemic

 Greacen plans to keep the project going as long as masks are needed.

-Lopez Island has only had three cases of coronavirus to date, according to the San Juan County Health Department.
+Lopez Island has only had three cases of the coronavirus to date, according to the San Juan County Health Department.
 Dr. Robert Wilson, the island physician who treated and diagnosed the three cases, says Greacen's promotion of mask usage and making them available to the public has been great.

 "[Lopez Island] is your typical small town," Wilson says.
 "People here are more connected and more likely to get involved.
 They're interested in keeping each other safe."